ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Subnautica/setup_en.md

 3. In PlayerName enter your "name" field from the yaml, or website config.

 4. Hit Connect.
-If it says succesfully authenticated you can now create a new savegame or resume the correct savegame.
+If it says successfully authenticated you can now create a new savegame or resume the correct savegame.